onyrius/repo-das-mina/README.md

    <a href="https://github.com/anuraghazra/github-readme-stats">Colocar as estatísticas no perfil - 1</a>

    <a href="http://github-readme-streak-stats.herokuapp.com/demo/">Colocar as estatísticas no perfil - 2</a>

+   <a href="https://www.snappr.com/photo-analyzer/ ">Analise sua foto de perfil do Linkedin</a>

    <br/>

   #### :bust_in_silhouette: Portfólios :bust_in_silhouette: